PigSnout/EFL-Presentation-Utilities/README.md

 - `Presenter`: The name of the presenter who is presenting the game.
 - `Time`: The time when the game will be presented.
 - `Number of Games`: The number of games for this presentation.
 The number of selections below will adjust when this value is updated.
-- `Away Team #X`: The away team for game #X
+- `Away Team #X`: The away team for game #X.
-- `Home Team #X`: The home team for game #X
+- `Home Team #X`: The home team for game #X.
-- `Game of the Week Away Team`: The away team for the Game of the Week
+- `Game of the Week Away Team`: The away team for the Game of the Week.
-- `Game of the Week Home Team`: The home team for the Game of the Week
+- `Game of the Week Home Team`: The home team for the Game of the Week.

 ### How to Use